BIVROST/360WebPlayer-for-WordPress/readme.txt

 The BIVROST 360WebPlayer has a button that allows online content to be run in a native player.
 This enhances performance and gives the user a better experience than viewing the content straight from the browser.
 If the user does not have the player yet, he or she can download it through a pop-up.

-The standalone player has less latency, better frame rates and supports VR headsets,
+The [BIVROST 360Player for Windows][player-windows] standalone player for Windows supports Oculus, HTC Vive, OSVR and Windows Mixed Reality (via SteamVR) VR headsets, has less latency, and better frame rates.

+We also have the BIVROST 360Player for Unity - a tool built on top of Unity that allows the user to create 360° video players for iOS, Android and GearVR.
+Please [contact sales at contact@bivrost360.com][email-sales] for more details.